davidxw/gitops-demo-app1/README.md

-# gitops-demo-app1
+# Sample App 1

-A simple GitOps demo containing application source and manifests
+A simple repo containing application source and manifests.
+Used for GitOps demos.

+See [GitOps Demo](https://github.com/davidxw/gitops-demo-infra) for more details